isebasus/Archive/README.md

-> :warning: **This Project is a modified school project** and thus no students of Dr. Long should be looking at my source code.
+> :warning: **This Project is a modified school project** and thus no students of Professor Long should be looking at my source code.

 # 📦 Archive
 ## A Huffman coding implementation for file compression and decompression.